brunovlucena/homelab/README.md

 **Tasks**

 1. create a local running Kubernetes cluster with the tooling of your choice [DONE]
 2. Install Postgres on the cluster.
+[DONE]
-3. Create and deploy a basic application in Go and connect to Postgres
+3. Create and deploy a basic application in Go and connect to Postgres [DONE]
-4. Perform simple CRUD operations
+4. Perform simple CRUD operations [DONE]
 5. Load-test your application.
+[DONE]
 6. Setup basic monitoring and logging for the application with tools of your choice.
+[DONE]

 ### TD;DR